zirafa/pushtape-cassette/README.md

 ## About

-This project provides a skeletal static frontend for building music web applications that can be integrated with any number of backend technologies: flat files, Wordpress/Drupal, JS Frameworks, Python, and Ruby.
+This project allows you to create static music webapps that can be integrated with any number of backend technologies: flat files, Wordpress/Drupal, JS Frameworks, Python, and Ruby.
 The key element that powers this idea is the cassette.json file, a [portable discography format](https://github.com/zirafa/discography-yaml).
 This file acts like a single comprehensive endpoint - and from that single point, javascript is used to create a single-page-application framework using various micro-libraries.

 # Quick Start